How to Deploy a Process Definition

 Ensure your BPMN file follows the BPMN 2.0 specification.
 You can create BPMN files using tools like:

-Save your BPMN file with a .bpmn
+Save your BPMN file with a .bpmn extension.

 2. Deploy Using REST API